Available October 15

 It carries joy and hope in flight, and is a symbol of luck in many cultures.

-At Dragonfly Theater Company, we aspire to offer an environment that helps
+At Dragonfly Theater Company, we aspire to offer a supportive environment that helps

 Dragonfly Theatre Company promotes a life-long appreciation of theatre